gambitanalytics/ButtonFilterDemo/README.md

 ## Usage

-Create a "compoents" directory in your project if one does not already exist.
+Create a "components" directory in your project if one does not already exist.
 Copy ButtonFilters.svelte into that directory.
 Then, create a ButtonFilters component on your page like so:

 `<ButtonFilters items="comma,separated,list,of,items,for,filtering" name="month_filter" />`